colearendt/tidyjson/README.md

 #> 8            totalamt number   500
 ```

-In order to capture the data in `majorsector_percent` we can use `enter_object` to drop into that object, `gather_array` to stack the array and `spread_all` to capture the object keys under the array.
+In order to capture the data in `majorsector_percent` we can use `enter_object` to enter into that object, `gather_array` to stack the array and `spread_all` to capture the object keys under the array.

 ``` r
 worldbank %>%